 - IP69 testing requires that the FORCE of a water jet is measured during the water test while IP69K testing requires that the PRESSURE of the water jet is measured during the water test.

-- The distance of the water jet nozzle can be 25 mm further away for the IP69 water test (175 mm) as compared to the IP69K water test (150 mm).
+- The distance of the water jet nozzle can be up to 50 mm further away for the IP69 water test (200 mm) as compared to the IP69K water test (max distance is 150 mm).

 - Frequently DIN 40050-9 is indicated as a rationale for requiring IP69K testing.
 DIN 40050-9 is not an active standard.